Arturo-Granados/TensorFLowPracticer-for-TF-Certification/README.md

 [Practice 3](TFpractice3IMDB.py)

-## Practice 4: Basic text classification
+## Practice 4: Text classification and transfer learning
 Development a binary text classification model  with keras, using transfer learning technique to generate embeddings, getting 86% of accuracy.